arnab132/Reverse-String-using-Recursion-in-Python/README.md

 # Reverse-String-using-Recursion-in-Python

-This is a Python Program to reverse a string using recursion.
+This is a Python Program to reverse a string using Recursion.

 Problem Description: